Kollam

-Kollam has a strong commercial reputation since ancient times.
+Kollam has had a strong commercial reputation since ancient times.
 The Arabs, Phoenicians, Chinese, Ethiopians, Syrians, Jews, Chaldeans and Romans have all engaged in trade at the port of Kollam for millennia.
 As a result of Chinese trade, Kollam was mentioned by Ibn Battuta in the 14th century as one of the five Indian ports he had seen during the course of his twenty-four-year travels.
 Desinganadu's rajas exchanged embassies with Chinese rulers while there was a flourishing Chinese settlement at Kollam.
 In the ninth century, on his way to Canton, China, Persian merchant Sulaiman al-Tajir found Kollam to be the only port in India visited by huge Chinese junks.
 Marco Polo, the Venetian traveller, who was in Chinese service under Kublai Khan in 1275, visited Kollam and other towns on the west coast, in his capacity as a Chinese mandarin.
 Kollam is also home to one of the seven churches that were established by St Thomas as well as one of the 10 oldest mosques believed to be found by Malik Deenar in Kerala.
+Roman Catholic Diocese of Quilon is the first diocese in India.

 V. Nagam Aiya in his Travancore State Manual records that in 822 AD two East Syriac bishops Mar Sabor and Mar Proth, settled in Quilon with their followers.
 Two years later the Malabar Era began (824 AD) and Quilon became the premier city of the Malabar region ahead of Travancore and Cochin.
 Kollam Port was founded by Mar Sabor at Tangasseri in 825 as an alternative to reopening the inland seaport of Kore-ke-ni Kollam near Backare (Thevalakara), which was also known as Nelcynda and Tyndis to the Romans and Greeks and as Thondi to the Tamils.
+Thambiran Vanakkam printed in Tamil language in 20 October 1578 at Kollam was the first book to be published in an Indian language.

 Kollam city corporation received ISO 9001:2015 certification for municipal administration and services.
 As per the survey conducted by the Economist Intelligence Unit (EIU) based on urban area growth during January 2020, Kollam became the tenth fastest growing city in the world with a 31.1% urban growth between 2015 and 2020.
 It is a coastal city and on the banks of Ashtamudi Lake.
 The city hosts the administrative offices of Kollam district and is a prominent trading city for the state.
 The proportion of females to males in Kollam city is second highest among the 500 most populous cities in India.
 Kollam is one of the least polluted cities in India.

 During the later stages of the rule of the Chera monarchy in Kerala, Kollam emerged as the focal point of trade and politics.
 Kollam continues to be a major business and commercial centre in Kerala.
-Four major trading centres around Kollam are Kottarakara, Punalur, Paravur, and Karunagapally.
+Four major trading centers around Kollam are Kottarakara, Punalur, Paravur, and Karunagapally.
 Kollam appeared as Palombe in Mandeville's Travels, where he claimed it contained a Fountain of Youth.